mholt/PapaParse/V6_REFACTOR.md

 - ✅ Comprehensive type safety and compatibility
 - ✅ Foundation tests passing: `bun run ci:foundation`

+### Recent Achievements (Phase 4)
+- ✅ Base ChunkStreamer class with progress tracking and coordination
+- ✅ StringStreamer for memory-efficient string processing with chunking
+- ✅ FileStreamer with FileReader API and progress events
+- ✅ NetworkStreamer for remote file downloading with range requests
+- ✅ ReadableStreamStreamer for Node.js streams with backpressure
+- ✅ DuplexStreamStreamer for Node.js duplex streams and piping
+- ✅ Complete TypeScript implementation with proper inheritance
+- ✅ Foundation tests passing: `bun run ci:foundation`

-### Next Steps (Phase 4)
+### Next Steps (Phase 5)
-Ready to begin Streaming Infrastructure implementation:
+Ready to begin Core Functions implementation:
-- Base streaming class and coordination
-- String, File, Network, and Node.js stream implementations
+- CSV to JSON main function with input type detection
+- JSON to CSV main function with configuration and serialization
-- Memory-efficient chunking and backpressure handling
+- Worker coordination and streamer selection logic

 ## Overview
 This document outlines the migration plan from the legacy single-file format (`legacy/papaparse.js`) to a modern, modular TypeScript architecture while maintaining 100% API compatibility and ensuring all tests pass.